lavanyamanne2/Mycoursestatus/README.md

 Mycourse Status
 ===============

 Mycourse Status is a course completion block for student and editing teacher (from v3.9).
-You can add the block at site/global and course context level.
+You can add the block at SITE and COURSE context levels.

-Site/Global: display attempted courses.
+SITE: shows attempted courses.
-Course: display attempted modules of a course.
+COURSE: shows attempted course modules.
 Download report as PDF/MS-Word for student and Pie chart for editing teacher.

 How it works